-Rashawn, Farag, and Mostafa (2013) have tested the Nano thermal model and have measured the heat transfer rate in comparison to conventional building envelope materials (baseline model) under typical Egypt-Aswan weather conditions to investigate the energy performance of integrating building envelopes with Nano-materials.
-When compared to the performance of the baseline model, the results demonstrate that the addition of Nano-materials can increase energy efficiency of building wall constructions by 40%.
-Abdelrady, Abdelhafez and Ragab (2021) focused on the effect of Nano gel glazing in windows and Nano VIPs in external walls on energy consumption of residential building in New Aswan City, Egypt.
-For comparison with Nano VIPs walls and Nano gel glazed windows, the study's base case included 120 mm brick walls and 3 mm glass windows.
-The Design Builder was used to simulate energy use.
-They discovered that the layer of Nano gel sandwiched between two layers of argon and two layers of glass significantly reduced the annual energy usage by 26%.
+Rashawn, Farag, and Mostafa (2013) tested the Nano thermal model and measured the rate of heat transfer in comparison to conventional building envelope materials (baseline model) under typical Egypt-Aswan climate conditions to explore the energy efficiency of integrating building envelopes with Nano-materials.
+When compared to the performance of the baseline model, the results demonstrate that the addition of Nano-materials can increase the energy efficiency of building wall constructions by 40%.
+Abdelrady, Abdelhafez and Ragab (2021) Focused on how the energy consumption of a residential building in New Aswan City, Egypt, was affected by Nano gel glazing in the windows and Nano VIPs in the exterior walls.
+Nano VIP walls and Nano gel-glazed windows are being compared; the study's base case included 120 mm brick walls and 3 mm glass windows.
+The Design-Builder is used to simulate energy efficiency.
+They discovered that the layer of Nano gel sandwiched between two layers of glass and two layers of argon significantly reduced the annual energy usage to 26%.
 The effectiveness of five alternatives to increase building insulation and energy efficiency was examined.
 El-Bony (2021) used a simulation to examine the impact of employing Nano-based materials on the building's energy consumption in comparison to traditional materials, one of the primary factors affecting the construction.
-This study compares the energy consumption of conventional building materials and Nano-based materials, such as fiber-reinforced aerogel blankets used as thermal insulation and Nano gel windows, in order to assess the impact of using these new materials on the energy efficiency of buildings.
-As a result of using Nano-based building materials, it was discovered that total energy consumption decreased significantly, reaching 7.42% (216479 KWh) and 10.78% (137544 KWh) for cooling loads.
-It is concluded that using Nano-based building materials for all building envelope components, including opaque elements and coatings, will result in significant energy savings, which will lower the building's operating costs and lessen its negative environmental impact.

-Ali et al, (2020) focus on coating buildings windows glass and the associational effect on energy consumption, using Design Builder as the modelling tool.
-A public housing building located at Sabah Al-Ahmed district, Kuwait, was selected as a test case for this study.
-As the glass coating materials, commercial glaze Nano coating, Nano ceramics, and 30% tented film were selected.
+In order to assess the effects of using these materials on the energy efficiency of buildings, this study compares the energy consumption of conventional construction materials and Nano-based materials, such as fibre-reinforced aerogel blankets used as thermal insulation and Nano gel windows.
+Using Nano-based building materials significantly decreased overall energy consumption, reaching 7.42% (216479 KWh) and 10.78% (137544 KWh) for cooling loads.
+It has been determined that using Nano-based building materials for all building components, including coatings and opaque elements, will result in significant energy savings, lowering the building's operating costs and lessening its negative environmental impact.
+Ali et al., (2020) focus on coating buildings' windows glass and the associated impact on energy consumption, using Design Builder as the modelling tool.
+A public housing building located in Sabah Al-Ahmed district, Kuwait, was chosen as the study's test case.
+As the glass coating materials, commercial glaze Nano coating, Nano-ceramics, and 30% tented film were selected.
 For a period of one year, the modelling investigated the building's energy usage under the aforementioned glazing condition.
-The multi-layer Nano coating on the glass helped reduce the building's yearly electrical requirements by 9.6%, but it had a 14.5% poorer light transmission than the original house design, the results showed.
-These results are thought to be very significant for governmental decision-makers, particularly when taking into account building energy efficiency in upcoming public housing developments.
-The current study focused on applying Nano coatings on health care buildings to improve thermal performance and energy efficiency in Mansoura city in Egypt.
-The base case of this study explores the longterm thermal behavior of building walls that comprise Nano layers using Ansys Fluent.
+The multi-layer Nano coating on the glass helped reduce the building's annual electricity consumption by 9.6%, and the results also showed that it had a 14.5% lower light transmission than the original house design.
+For government decision-makers, these findings are deemed to be extremely important, especially when considering the energy efficiency of buildings in future public housing developments.
+The current study focused on applying Nano coatings on healthcare buildings to raise thermal performance and energy efficiency in Mansoura city in Egypt.
+The base case of this research analyses the long-term thermal behaviour of building walls using Nano layers by Ansys Fluent.